About how all you ever have to do to clean them is wipe them out, and also about how they're impossible to clean? Let's set the record straight.

 For When You've Created a Cruddy Mess

 Sometimes, your buffalo-and-rubbed-sage hamburger patty will have glued a fatty gunk to the bottom of the pan.
 Your scrambled eggs will have left a crusty layer.
-Do not panic.
+Do not despair.

 1. Hit it with water (that's right) and scrub that thing out with a metal scrubber.

-Use steel or copper wool.
-Here’s a picture.
-You don’t have to use soap — it doesn’t add anything to the process.
+Use a steel or copper scrubber.
+You don't have to use soap — it doesn't add anything to the process.
 Just a plain, soap-free, metal scrubber will take care of everything.

 Watch the heat evaporate every last trace of moisture.
 Kinda neat.
 Also important for preventing rust.

 Flaxseed if you like, but butter or other kinds of fat are okay.
 These won't polymerize like flaxseed oil, but they will contribute something to your seasoning, and they'll protect your pan from moisture and rust.
 Wait till the fat is pretty hot, and then ...